Lockam1/AI-Drone/README.md

 - have a way to disable drone if needed.
 - stay out of the way of the drone.
 - If it wants you, let it take you.
+- guards on the drone and everything tied down so nothing is loose.